rohitsa321/placeF-place-finder/README.md

 it with location and can also upload pictures of it.
 And By mistake any user can post worng information, he/she can update or delete.

 ### Tech stack
-Reactjs, HTML, CSS, Express, MongoDB
+Reactjs, HTML, CSS, Express, MongoDB, Google map api

 ### Some Screenshots